uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 > We will not debate whether decisions like `1/0` being equal to `Infinity`, `0/0` being equal to `NaN` or `NaN` having type `number` are good decisions.
 > We simply note that this is the way JavaScript works and move on.
-> Don't worry, there is in fact a lof of hot debate around some of JavaScripts more—shall we say—controversial features.
+> Don't worry, there is in fact a lot of hot debate around some of JavaScripts more—shall we say—controversial features.
 > If you wish to do so, you can go on any programming forum of your choice and start a local holy war by making fun of the way JavaScript's primitive data types work.
 > Deciding whether that's a good use of time is up to you.